soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 not without parsing the data at least.

-In this case, we have a list of structures, and each structure could be one of a few specific options (a paragraph, a heading, a list, etc), and we want to be able to know which structure is which so we can easily convert it into the equivalent HTML representation.
+In this case, we have a list of structures, and each structure could be one of a few specific options (a paragraph, a heading, a list, etc.), and we want to be able to know which structure is which, so we can easily convert it into the equivalent HTML representation.

 For that, we have `data` definitions. `data` gives us the ability to